2023 Best Electrical & Power Installation Schools in Michigan

 Top Michigan Schools in Electrical & Power Installation

-Our 2023 rankings named Lansing Community College the best school in Michigan for electrical and power transmission installers students.
+Our analysis found Lansing Community College to be the best school for electrical and power transmission installers students who want to pursue a degree in Michigan.
 LCC is a large public school located in the city of Lansing.

 The average amount in student loans that electrical transmission installation majors at LCC take out is $11,710.